 - Make sure everything is set up

 - Collect all your content together

 Getting into good habits now should really pay off over time.
-Technology keeps burying itself deeper into our daily lives and it's highly unlikely we will find ourselves less connected in future.
+Technology keeps burying itself deeper into our daily lives, so it's highly unlikely we'll find ourselves less connected in future.
 While 'owning information' may be an option now, it's probably going to be essential down the line.